 About This Species

 Asian giant hornets are the largest hornet in the world.
 They are found throughout South and East Asia and were likely brought to North America accidentally on container ships.
 Asian giant hornets were first seen in BC in 2019 in Nanaimo.
-Following this, BC government officials together with local beekeepers destroyed the nest in Nanaimo.
+Following this discovery, BC government officials together with local beekeepers destroyed the nest in Nanaimo.
 No sightings have occurred on Vancouver Island in 2020.
 Multiple individual dead hornets have been found in the Southern Fraser Valley region in 2020, but no nests have been found on mainland BC as of November 2020.
 In October 2020, WSDA officials destroyed a nest directly over the US-Canada border in Blaine, Washington.

 The Washington State Department of Agriculture maintains a virtual, interactive map of all Asian giant hornet sightings in Canada and the United States.